KickstartFX LogoKickstartFX Docs

 • Solid state management for caches, persistent data, and more

-• Many customization options available to users in a comprehensible settings menu
+• Many common customization options available to users in a comprehensible settings menu

 • Built-in troubleshooting tools for developers and users, including debug mode, heap dump, and more